jeffbryner/bsidesSeattle2025/slides.md

 ## Big Idea

-- USE AI
+- Security teams should USE AI
 - AI can help you reduce toil
 - AI can give you that time back to do other things
+- AI can help you do things you wouldn't normally be able to do

 ## What this talk is
-- A practical, actionable talk on how to use AI in your security program
+- An actionable talk on how to use AI in your security program
 - Live DEMOS (demo gods beware)
 - Practical